Luna Award: Ceremonies

+The following is a list of all ceremonies since the award's inception in 1983 as FAP Awards and as Luna Awards since 2005.

 Hall of Fame

 An individual is inducted to the Luna Awards Hall of Fame if he/she won at least five competitive awards.
 Years listed are based on when they garnered their fifth trophy.
 Their total number of awards are also listed.